Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/admin/_index.md

     link: https://scholar.google.ca/citations?user=wdjQgMkAAAAJ&hl=en&authuser=1
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
- - icon: cv
+ - icon: file-lines
-   icon_pack: ai
+   icon_pack: fas
    #link: 'static/files/CV.pdf'
 organizations:
   - name: McMaster University